phylotastic/phylotastic/design/workflow_metadata_draft.md

    * my\_tree.nwk
    * my\_tree_metadata.txt

-This ensure that, unless the user takes active steps to disassociate them, the data and the metadata will still be together on the user's hard drive a year later.
+This ensures that, unless the user takes active steps to disassociate them, the data and the metadata will still be together on the user's hard drive a year later.

 ## Workflow 1: import text list and download taxon match report.